 - This is what miniatures are for.
 Even in games that don't need them, it's common to use minis—or whatever toys you have lying around—to illustrate combat, since otherwise it takes some doing to keep track of the relative positions of the combatants.

-- 1776 features a board showing the votes of the various American colonies for or against independence from England.
+- 1776 features a board showing the votes of the various American colonies.
+There is also a gigantic calendar showing the date.

 - Joseph Beuys produced many blackboards as art pieces.
 The blackboards were often physical receipts of Beuys' performance/lectures providing dramatic exposition of the intersections of art and theory.